7. Annex: Advanced Filter Usage

 2. Edit the current position.

-3. Switch to COMMAND mode using the SPACE key.
+3. Open the command line using the SPACE key.

 4. Use the command s followed, optionally, by filters.